No matter how much you earn, you won’t build wealth if you spend every penny you bring in.

 What Is Savings Rate?

-Your savings rate is the percentage of your income that you, well, save.
+Your savings rate is the percentage of your monthly income that you, well, save.
 Not exactly “rocket surgery,” eh?

 People love to quibble over whether your savings rate should be based on your gross income or your net (after-tax) income.
 I personally urge you to base your savings rate on your net income, because the money you owe in income taxes isn’t actually yours; Uncle Sam is pretty clear on that point.